Chromagen Forte Side Effects

 For the Consumer

-Get emergency medical help if you have any of these signs of an allergic reaction while taking multivitamin with iron (the active ingredient contained in Chromagen Forte) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Seek medical attention right away if any of these SEVERE side effects occur while taking multivitamin with iron (the active ingredient contained in Chromagen Forte)

 For Healthcare Professionals